dip-proto/fastly.js/fastly-vcl/vcl-functions/time_functions.md

    - Be consistent with time formats throughout your code

 2. Time Formatting:
-   - Use strftime for consistent time formatting
+   - Use strftime for consistent time formatting (the format must be a constant)
    - Use standard formats for HTTP headers (RFC 7231)
    - Document the format strings used in your code

 3. Timezone Handling:
-   - Be explicit about timezones when working with times
-   - Use time.zone to convert between timezones
-   - Default to UTC when no timezone is specified
+   - All times in VCL are UTC; there is no timezone conversion function
+   - If local-time behavior is needed, apply fixed offsets with time.add and time.sub, or handle timezones at the origin

 4. Time Calculations:
-   - Use time.add for adding time offsets
-   - Use time.sub for calculating time differences
+   - Use time.add and time.sub for offsetting times by durations
    - Use time.is_after for time comparisons
+   - Use time.units to get epoch representations when arithmetic on timestamps is required (with assignment operators such as -=)

 5. Performance Considerations:
    - Cache time values that are used multiple times
    - Minimize the number of time calculations in high-traffic code paths
-   - Be aware of the performance impact of timezone conversions

 6. Error Handling:
-   - Validate time values before using them
-   - Provide sensible defaults for missing or invalid times
+   - Use the fallback argument of std.time for missing or invalid input
+   - Check parse_time_delta for its -1 error value
-   - Handle edge cases (e.g., leap years, daylight saving time)
+   - Handle edge cases (e.g., leap years, daylight saving time at the origin)

 7. Time-Based Logic:
    - Use time windows for scheduling and rate limiting
-   - Consider the implications of time-based logic across timezones
+   - Consider that clients live in many timezones while VCL times are UTC
    - Document the expected behavior of time-based features